btb-finance/chickens-basket/README.md

-# EggsToChicks Smart Contract Project
+# USDCtoCHICKS Smart Contract Project

 A decentralized finance (DeFi) project that implements a token basket system using smart contracts on the Ethereum blockchain.
 This project is part of the BTB Finance ecosystem.

 ## Overview

-EggsToChicks is a smart contract system that allows users to interact with token baskets in a decentralized manner.
+USDCtoCHICKS is a smart contract system that allows users to interact with token baskets in a decentralized manner.
 The project implements ERC20 standards and includes features for token management and basket operations.

 ## Prerequisites